SriramS32/Reverse-Neural-Network/README.md

 Hello!

+## Background
-**Background:** I started building this project from scratch in March when I was interested in coding neural network-based computer vision.
+I started building this project from scratch in March 2015 when I was interested in coding neural network-based computer vision.
 Eventually, I wanted to create a neural network that could produce images rather than just recognizing images.
 In terms of computer vision, this meant asking for the input pixels of a specific image that the network has recognized.
 The progression of work is in the project named ReverseNNDevelopment.

-**Repository** contains
+## Repository
+**Repo contains**
 - CreativeArtColor.java contains the main neural network code that implements the creation of input functionality
 - CreativeArtColor.class is a compiled version of the java file
 - Sample image set of image0.jpg...image3.jpg, combining Starry Night with The Scream with white and black as control backgrounds.
 - weightsColor.txt is a sample weights file, if you would like to run and reverse immediately without training (which takes the longest time)
 The default parameters in the java file are set for these images, with a quarter million inputs per image (300 by 300)

-**Repository** requires
+**Repo requires**
 - A data set composing of images (in the format of image0...imagen)
 - Updates of parameters such as changing input, hidden, and output nodes based on the size of image or complexity of network.
 Also, will need to update the number of cases based on the number of images in image set.